The Amazing Spider-Man 2 (2014; Marc Webb)

 By Daniel Barnes

-It is so difficult to relay in writing what doesn’t work about both The Amazing Spider-Man 2 and its 2011 predecessor, which was also directed by Marc Webb and starred Andrew Garfield as the web-slinging teenage superhero.
-Both films rely heavily on tropes and clichés that have worked for superhero movies in the past, but the execution is as weak as it gets on a too-big-to-fail production like this one.
+It is so difficult to relay in writing what doesn’t work about both The Amazing Spider-Man 2 and its 2011 predecessor.
+Both films rely heavily on tropes and clichés that worked for superhero movies in the past.
+However, the execution is as weak as it gets on a too-big-to-fail production like this one.

 There isn’t that one obvious thing that doesn’t work about this particular reboot – it’s a lot of tiny things that don’t work feeding into a tributary system of things that don’t work, which eventually dumps into an entire ocean of not working.
 The tone, the acting, the dialogue, the bumper cars story construction, the ugly set design, the incongruous special effects – none of it works, even when the movie is brainlessly entertaining.
 Minor details are sloppy and thoughtless – during a brief overhead shot of a graduation ceremony, we can see that one of the grads has taped the words “GO TEAM” to his mortarboard.
 Did they not even want to make up a mascot?
 What did this movie cost, a few hundred million or so?
 Spend five dollars coming up with a fucking mascot!
 Bobcats, there you go.
 Five dollars, please.